sophiapitt-browne/ChinaCarOwnersNationWide/README.md

 **How it Works:**
 1. Reads the input CSV file in chunks using `pd.read_csv` with the `chunksize` parameter.
 2. Iterates through each chunk and saves it to a separate CSV file in the specified output directory.

-### `process_chunked_csvs_output_folders`

-**Description:** Processes chunked CSV files from a specified folder, runs validation functions, and outputs the cleaned chunks in specified folders.

-**How it Works:**
-1. Iterates through each CSV file in the input folder.
-2. Reads the CSV file into a pandas DataFrame.
-3. Applies data cleaning and validation functions to the DataFrame.
-4. Saves the cleaned chunk to the output valid folder.
-5. Saves any error data to the output error folder.

 ### `validate_alphanumeric_columns`